Workshop Exercise - Conditionals, Handlers and Loops

 enabled: true

-- name: Allow HTTPS traffic on web servers
+- name: Allow HTTP traffic on web servers

 ansible.posix.firewalld: